-49To present benefits and cost estimates by year, we generally used agency estimates of central tendency when available and took midpoints when not available.
+47To present cost and benefit estimates by year, we generally used agency estimates of central tendency when available and took midpoints when not available.
 OMB does not have benefits estimates for years prior to 1992.
 We include the estimated costs of the 2005 Department of Homeland Security's air cargo security requirements rule in Table 2-1, but not in net benefits estimates for lack of quantifiable benefits attributable to this rule.
+Similarly, we include benefits for the 2005 migratory bird rules, but not the costs.

-Similarly, we addition in 2000 and a \$4.8 billion cost savings in 2001.50 Another important change is the inclusion of DOT's 1993 air bag rule, which had been left out of our calculations in 1993 because Congress had mandated the rule.51 We made this change to be consistent with OMB Circular A-4, Regulatory Analysis, issued in September 2003.
-Circular A-4 states that in situations where a rule simply restates statutory requirements, incremental benefits and costs should be measured relative to the pre-statute baseline.
+2001.48 Another important change is the inclusion of DOT's 1993 air bag rule, which had been left out of our calculations in 1993 because Congress had mandated the rule.49 We made this change to be consistent with OMB Circular A-4, Regulatory Analysis, issued in September 2003.
+Circular A-4 states that in situations where a rule simply restates statutory requirements, incremental costs and benefits should be measured relative to the pre-statute baseline.

 Finally, EPA adopted significantly more stringent National Ambient Air Quality Standards (NAAQS) for ozone and fine particulate matter (PM) in 1997.
 At that time, EPA estimated that the actions necessary to meet the revised standards would yield benefits ranging from \$20 to \$120 billion per year, and would impose costs of \$10 to \$22 billion per year.
 In the five years following the promulgation of the 1997 ozone and fine PM NAAQS, EPA finalized several key implementing rules that will achieve emission reductions and impose costs that account for a major portion of the benefit and cost estimates associated with the NAAQS rules.
 Thus, to prevent double-counting, we noted in our 2002 Report that in developing aggregate estimates of regulatory benefits and costs, we had decided to exclude the estimates for the 1997 revisions of the ozone and fine PM NAAQS and use instead the estimates associated with the several "implementing" rules promulgated in subsequent years.
-Although the pattern of benefits and costs of the rules presented below is affected by the decision to focus on the implementing rules, we believe these benefit and cost estimates provide a better measure of the actual impacts and timing of those impacts.
+Although the pattern of benefits and costs of the rules presented below is affected by the decision to focus on the implementing rules, we believe these cost and benefit estimates provide a better measure of the actual impacts and timing of those impacts.

 Figure 2-1 presents the cost estimates from January 20, 1981 through September 30, 2006.
 Over the last 26 years, \$126.9 billion of annual regulatory costs (2001 dollars) have been added by the major regulations issued by the Executive Branch agencies and reviewed by OMB.
 This means that, on average, almost \$5 billion in annual costs have been added each year over this period.
 Several patterns are present.
 Note, in particular, the tendency for regulatory costs to be highest in the last year before a President leaves office (1988, 1992, and 2000).
-The average annual costs of the regulations issued over the past six years have been 47 percent lower than the average annual costs of the regulations issued during the previous 20 years.52
+Note also that, while we have not yet reached the final year of this Administration, to date the annual average increase in regulatory costs in this Administration is lower than in any of the three previous Administrations.
+While the comparison will not be complete until data from 2008 are included, OMB can report that the average annual costs of the regulations issued during this Administration were 47 percent lower than the average annual costs of the regulations issued during the previous eight years.50

-50 We have used alternative methods to account for OSHA's ergonomics rule and its repeal (i.e., excluding costs as well as benefits of the rule in 2000 and 2001), which results in small changes to trends reported in this chapter, but not their direction.
+48 We have used alternative methods to account for OSHA's ergonomics rule and its repeal (i.e., excluding costs as well as benefits the rule in 2000 and 2001), which results in small changes to trends reported in this chapter, but not their direction.
 We note these changes where appropriate.